huggingface/blog/bitsandbytes-4bit-integration.md

 This integration can open up several positive consequences to the community and AI research as it can affect multiple use cases and possible applications.
 In RLHF (Reinforcement Learning with Human Feedback) it is possible to load a single base model, in 4bit and train multiple adapters on top of it, one for the reward modeling, and another for the value policy training.
 A more detailed blogpost and announcement will be made soon about this use case.

-We have also made some benchmarks on the impact of this quantization method on training large models on a consumer type hardward.
+We have also made some benchmarks on the impact of this quantization method on training large models on  consumer hardware.
 We have run several experiments on finetuning 2 different architectures, Llama 7B (15GB in fp16) and Llama 13B (27GB in fp16) on a NVIDIA T4 (16GB) and here are the results

 | Model name                          | Half precision model size (in GB) | Hardware type / total VRAM | quantization method (CD=compute dtype / GC=gradient checkpointing / NQ=nested quantization) | batch_size | gradient accumulation steps | optimizer         | seq_len | Result |
 | ----------------------------------- | --------------------------------- | -------------------------- | ------------------------------------------------------------------------------------------- | ---------- | --------------------------- | ----------------- | ------- | ------ |